sparkle-project/sparkle-project.github.io/documentation/index.md

 If you are code-signing your application via Apple's Developer ID program, Sparkle will ensure the new version's author matches the old version's.
 Sparkle also performs basic (but not deep) validation for testing if the new application is archived/distributed correctly as you intended.

   * Note that embedding the `Sparkle.framework` into the bundle of a Developer ID application requires that you code-sign the framework with your Developer ID keys.
-Xcode should do this automatically if you let it "<samp>Code Sign on Copy</samp>" Sparkle's framework.
+Xcode should do this automatically if you create an archive via <samp>Product › Archive</samp> and <samp>Distribute App</samp> choosing <samp>Developer ID</samp> method of distribution.
-  * You can diagnose code signing problems with [RB App Checker app](//brockerhoff.net/RB/AppCheckerLite/) and by checking logs in the Console.app.
+  * You can diagnose code signing problems with `codesign --deep -vvv --verify <path-to-app>` for code signing validity, `spctl -a -t exec -vv <path-to-app>` for Gatekeeper validity, and by checking logs in the Console.app.
+See [Code Signing in Depth](https://developer.apple.com/library/archive/technotes/tn2206/_index.html) for more code signing details.

 If you both code-sign your application and include a public EdDSA key for signing your update archive, Sparkle allows issuing a new update that changes either your code signing certificate or your EdDSA keys.
 Note however this is a last resort and should *only* be done if you lose access to one of them.